TheSlavant/Lethelink/README.md

 # Lethelink

-Lethelink is an interface to create grounding messages for people who suffer from anterograde amnesia.
+Lethelink is an interface to create grounding messages for people who suffer from anterograde amnesia, which a popular symptom of Alzheimer's.
 The messages can be delivered to the person's hearing aid on a schedule to prevent episodes of disorientation.

 ## Introduction

-Caregivers can use Lethelink to create messages (anchors) that ground their Patient in reality, remind them they are safe, and help them orient in time and space.
+Caregivers can use Lethelink to create nudges that ground their Patient in reality, remind them they are safe, and help them orient in time and space.

 🌿 Anchors are context-aware.
-They are created based on the context about the Patient and their daily schedule, which can be provided by the Caregiver, and the current time.
-For example, if the Caregiver mentioned that "lunch is at 12pm" and it's 11:45am, an anchor may notify the Patient that lunch is coming up.
+For example, they can learn what causes the Patient to feel anxious, or what their schedule looks like today.
 🌿 With one voice sample, Lethelink can send anchors in the Caregiver's voice, which is more familiar to the Patient.
-🌿 (coming soon) Prevent the onset of disorientation by selecting what causes an anchor to send: time, Patient's voice, or increased heartbeat.
+🌿 Prevent the onset of disorientation by selecting what causes an anchor to send: time, Patient's voice, or increased heartbeat.

 The Caregiver can set the context for the anchor through a UI that looks like this: